misterdanb/trashbox/README.md

 * street.txt: contains the street, for which the trash data is determined
 * wifi.txt: contains two lines, in the first line the ssid, in the second line the password
+* types.txt: contains the selected trash types ah a comma separated list, that shall be displayed, for example this file could contain "r, r4, p, p4, b"
 * change_day_shift: contains the number of hours by which the switch to the next day should be performed

 ### About the Trashcal data